 If your wood hasn’t dried properly before burning, it won’t burn efficiently and contributes to creosote build up, which in turn can lead to chimney fires.
 So good firewood stacking means you get drier, seasoned wood and a happier warmed home.

 Though our fellow Canadians may hate us for saying this, our vote goes to the Scandinavians.
 Placing wood in a radius pattern is the best way to stack firewood because it allows the wood to dry more rapidly.
 Other benefits: stacking it in a round takes less time, sheds water better (because the wood is at an angle), takes less space and makes the pile more stable.

-Tradition says wood needs to sit for 6-12 months in order to have it properly dried but with the Scandinavian way, your wood stack can dry in 3-6 months.
+Tradition says wood needs to sit for 6-12 months in order to have it properly dried but with the Scandinavian way, your wood stack can dry faster (depending on your location), in 3-6 months.

 Tips on this best way to stack firewood: